 Availability and price

 The MacBook Pro 13 is a distinctly premium notebook.
 The Touch Bar version starts at $1,299 and comes with a quad-core 1.4GHz Intel Core i5 processor, 8GB of RAM, and a 128GB SSD.
 Pricing goes all the way up to $3,099, which nets you a quad-core 2.8GHz Core i7 processor, 16GB of RAM, and a 2TB SSD.

-Now that the 7th-generation ThinkPad X1 Carbon has launched, you can pick one up starting at $1,462.
-That gets you a quad-core 1.6GHz Core i5-8265U processor, 8GB of RAM, a 256GB SSD, and Full HD display.
-You can customize it all the way up to $2,111 for an Intel Core i7-10710U, 16GB of RAM, a 1TB SSD, and that lust-worthy (but battery killing) UHD display with Dolby Vision HDR.
+Now that the 7th-generation ThinkPad X1 Carbon has launched, you can pick one up starting at $1,396.
+That gets you an 8th-generation quad-core 1.6GHz Core i5-8265U processor, 8GB of RAM, a 256GB SSD, and full HD display.
+You can customize it all the way up to $3,281 for a 10th-generation Intel Core i7-10510U, 16GB of RAM, a 1TB SSD, and that lust-worthy (but battery killing) UHD display with Dolby Vision HDR.

-That means there’s plenty of choice when it comes to both the MacBook and the ThinkPad, with pros and cons on both sides.
+That means there are plenty of options when it comes to both the MacBook and the ThinkPad, with pros and cons on both sides.
 Look for sales and you may be able to get yourself a bargain on the one you want.

 The ThinkPad X1 Carbon wins this premium notebook battle